 The day of the colonoscopy procedure — As on the previous day, clear liquid foods only.
 Don't eat or drink anything two hours before the procedure.

 The afternoon or evening before the colonoscopy, drink a liquid that will trigger bowel-clearing diarrhea.
 The exact colonoscopy prep instructions depend on the bowel prep your doctor prefers, the time of your colonoscopy, and any prior experience you've had with colon preps (if one didn't work before, you'll likely be prescribed a different one).

 You can read about some common bowel preparations approved by the American Gastroenterological Association, American College of Gastroenterology, and American Society for Gastrointestinal Endoscopy.
 Contact your clinician to discuss the one that is best for you.

 Preparing for a colonoscopy may be uncomfortable and time-consuming, but it needn't be an ordeal.
 Here are some things you can do to help it go as smoothly and comfortably as possible:

-- Make sure you receive your colonoscopy prep instructions well before your procedure date, and read them completely as soon as you get them.
-You’ll need to stop certain medications and foods up to a week ahead of time.
-This is also the time to call your clinician with any questions and to buy the bowel prep she or he has prescribed.
+- Make sure you receive your colonoscopy prep instructions well before your procedure date and read them completely as soon as you get them.
+This is the time to call your clinician with any questions and to buy the bowel prep she or he has prescribed.
 Pick up some medicated wipes (for example, Tucks or adult wet wipes with aloe and vitamin E) and a skin-soothing product such as Vaseline or Desitin — you're going to be experiencing high-volume, high-velocity diarrhea.

 - Arrange for the time and privacy you need to complete the prep with as little stress as possible.
 Clear your schedule, and be at home on time to start your prep.
 If you have children or aging parents who need attention, have someone else be available to them while you're indisposed.